 Purchaser may terminate this Agreement for any reason or for no reason by giving written notice of such termination to Seller on or before the last day of the Due Diligence Period.
 If this Agreement is terminated pursuant to this Section 7, the Earnest Money shall be immediately returned to Purchaser, and neither party shall have any further liability or obligation to the other under this Agreement, including, without limitation, the obligation to incur any additional costs or expenses contemplated under this Agreement, except for the indemnity provisions set forth in Section 22(p) of this Agreement and any other provision of this Agreement that is expressly intended to survive the termination of this Agreement.

 Notwithstanding anything contained herein to the contrary, in the event that by reason of one or more “Weather Delay Events” (as defined below), Purchaser is not able to perform Purchaser’s obligations for Closing, then upon Purchaser’s written notice to Seller given on or prior to the expiration of the Closing, as applicable, the Closing, as applicable, shall be extended for a period of time reasonably determined by Purchaser and Seller not to exceed sixty (60) days.
-For purpose herein, a “Weather Delay Event” means, as determined in good faith by the party claiming the occurrence of such event or occurrence, any hurricane, tropical storm or other weather event occurring on or about the Closing Date which directly results in an event which causes actual delay for Purchaser at Closing.
+For purpose herein, a “Weather Delay Event” means, as determined in good faith by the party claiming the occurrence of such event or occurrence, any hurricane, tropical storm or other weather event occurring on or about the Closing Date which directly results in an event which causes actual delay for Purchaser at Closing provided, however, that in no event shall the Closing be extended beyond the outside date.